nelsongt/mfiaDLTS2/README.md

 Download the source code and extract it to a folder wherever you want.

 mfiaDLTS2 requires a ditribution of python 3 and several python dependencies.
-As of this writing python 3.9 was used successfully.
+As of this writing python 3.10 was used successfully.
 There are many ways to do this but I can make recommendation for beginners:

 ### Windows

 Install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Open the Anaconda Prompt and install dependencies with the following:
+Open the Anaconda Prompt and create a new environment:

+    conda create --name mfiaEnv

+Activate the environment:

+    conda activate mfiaEnv

+Install as many dependencies with conda as possible using the following:

-    pip install numpy pandas PyQt5 pyqtgraph PyMeasure zhinst
+    conda install numpy pandas PyQt5 pyqtgraph PyMeasure zhinst

 Then from Anaconda Prompt type to start mfiaDLTS2:

     python "path to mfiaMain.py"

 If you want a way to run the program by double clicking a file you have to edit the mfiaMain.bat file for this.
 Right click on mfiaMain.bat and hit edit.
-You will need to replace the path placeholders with the actual paths, eg. "Path where your Python exe is stored\python.exe" will become "C:\Users\myUser\AppData\Local\Programs\Python\Python39\python.exe" but of course you will replace myUser with whatever your windows username is.
+You will need to replace the path placeholders with the actual paths, eg. "Path where your Python exe is stored\python.exe" will become "C:\Users\myUser\Miniconda3\envs\mfiadlts\python.exe" but of course you will replace myUser with whatever your windows username is.
 After you are done, save the file.
 You may now run the program by double clicking this bat file or even create a shortcut to this bat file on the desktop and run from there.

 ### \*Ubuntu